Khavda Solar Park (Gujarat Hybrid Renewable Energy Park): Boosting India’s Solar Landscape

 The Khavda Solar Park is at the forefront of technological innovation in the renewable energy sector.
 Several cutting-edge technologies are being employed for the first time in the country to enhance the efficiency of the park:

-• Waterless Robotic Cleaning Systems: Traditional solar panel cleaning methods require large amounts of water, which can be a scarce resource in arid regions.
-To address this, Khavda Solar Park will use robotic cleaning systems that do not require water.
+• Waterless Robotic Cleaning Systems: Usually, 7000 to 20000 litres of water is needed per MW for operations and maintenance.
+Traditional solar panel cleaning methods require .11 L/kWh, which can be a scarce resource in arid regions.
+To address this, AGEL is using robotic cleaning systems that do not require water in Khavda Solar Park.
 These robots can efficiently clean the solar panels, ensuring maximum efficiency without depleting local water resources.

-• Advanced Wind Turbines: There are currently 30 wind turbines currently installed at the Khavda project site.
-Moreover, the foundation for 50 additional wind turbines has already been laid.
-The wind power component of the park will utilise state-of-the-art wind turbines designed for high efficiency and durability.
-These turbines are capable of generating power at lower wind speeds, making them ideal for the varied wind conditions in the Kutch region.
+• Advanced Wind Turbines: There are currently 30 wind turbines currently installed at the Khavda project site by AGEL.
+Moreover, they have laid the foundation for 50 additional wind turbines has already been laid.
+Cengrs, AGEL’s geotechnical experts have conducted extensive soil investigation for over 100 of the 371 W2E-make wind turbines planned for the Khavda project.
+The project has plans to install 371 Wind Turbine Generators with a total wind capacity of 1.93 GW.
+These turbines are capable of generating power at lower wind speeds of 8 km/hr, making them ideal for the varied wind conditions in the Kutch region.

 • Energy Storage Systems: The park will incorporate advanced energy storage systems.
 These systems will store excess energy generated during peak production times and release it during periods of low production, ensuring a stable and reliable power supply.
 Hyderabad-based Jayram Industries secured a contract to install a 250 kW/1,200 kWh lithium-ion battery system to support existing solar projects.
 Additionally, the government plans to build a massive 14 gigawatt-hour grid-scale battery storage system at the park, further solidifying its position as a renewable energy powerhouse.